MadrasLe/MTLM1/README.md

 # Conclusion

-For Prototyping: PyTorch remains king.
+For Prototyping: PyTorch remains the best.
 The ability to inspect tensors dynamically is invaluable.

 For Scale: JAX/TPU is unmatched.
 The 10x-50x speedup observed in small-scale matrix operations justifies the engineering complexity, but only once the architecture is frozen and stable.